alison-love/09-SQL-Challenge/README.md

 This project involves a comprehensive analysis of Pewlett Hackard's employee database from the 1980s and 1990s.
 The challenge encompasses data modeling, data engineering, and data analysis based on six CSV files.

-Contents
+Project Components

-Data Modeling: Entity Relationship Diagram (ERD) to visualize database structure.
+- Entity Relationship Diagram: Visual representation of the database structure.
-Data Engineering: Table schemas for CSV file import, including data types, keys, and constraints.
+- Table Schemas: Definitions for structuring the CSV data within a SQL database, including specifications for data types, primary and foreign keys, and constraints.
-Data Analysis: SQL queries to extract meaningful insights from the data.
+- Data Queries: SQL queries employed to analyze the database, providing insights into employee demographics, hiring trends, and departmental structures.
+-

 Technologies Used